 - Custom lightweight portal — a thin Next.js app consuming the same data sources, without the Backstage framework

-- Enhanced README standards — investing in service READMEs and GitHub Actions-powered automation instead of a centralized portal
+- Enhanced README standards — investing in service READMEs and

 Decision Criteria

-We will decide by Q1 2026 based on:
+We will revisit by mid-2025 based on:

 - Does the new frontend system reduce our maintenance burden?